poml88/ecg-recorder-ios/README.md

 * Add something as a live graph, but how?
 * Save data as CSV, having a time stamp for X and the collected data for Y.
 * Maybe some sort of long-time mode would be useful.
 Reducing resolution and reducing the amount of data.
+* Search for devices, display a list and let the user select one.